-Frequent moves not only impact the child custody process, they can also continue to pop up after the fact.
+Frequent moves not only impact the custody process, but they also continue to pop up after the fact.
 Relocation after divorce is one thing, but children complicate matters in that regard.
-And military service further confounds things.
+Military service further confounds things.

 Custodial parents must follow a number of rules in order to relocate.
 In normal situations, you have to show how a move benefits the child, get permission from the court, and work out an arrangement with the noncustodial parent.